Darshan0261/unsuitable-crack-9613/README.md

   # Strike a Pose
-A photograhy management system, where user can book appointment and studio can access the appointments.
+A photograhy booking appointment system, where user can book appointment and studio can access the appointments.

 ## Deployment